EmilyBoarer/ToastReminders/README.md

 Use this program to prompt you about timings of lessons.
 If you want you can change the timings and messages in the "times" file, or even add your own ones

+This is Beta software and is still being developed and improved

 HOW TO INSTALL:
 download ToastRemindersDist.zip
 extract to a folder (wherever you want for example C:/ToastReminders)